saltyorg/docs/docs/reference/accounts.md

 ## Options in adv_settings.yml

 **Note**: There must always be a space between the key and the value in YAML files.  `key: value` NOT `key:value`

+Each tab shows a "section" in the file.

 === "system"
     ```yaml